timescale/docs/timescaledb/how-to-guides/time-buckets/about-time-buckets.md

 |Timezones|✅|2.6.0 and later|
 |Custom origin|✅|2.7.0 and later|

+If you're setting a custom origin and your time column is in `timestamptz` format, specify the timezone in an additional argument.

 ## Time_bucket compared to time_bucket_ng
 There are several differences between `time_bucket` and `time_bucket_ng`: